sxmz/acchain_docs/acchain_http_interface_en.md

 ##### 2.10.3.1 Get voters by asset's currency

-Interface Address: /api/uia/assets/:currency/voters
+- Interface Address: /api/uia/assets/:currency/voters
-Request Methods: get
+    - `currency` is the symbol of the assets, for example: TEST.ABC

-`currency` is the symbol of the assets, for example: TEST.ABC
+- Request Methods: get

-JSON Response Example:
+- JSON Response Example:

 ```js
 {